OAFE: your #1 source for toy reviews

 by Poe Ghostal

-The earliest exception to all this equity-building was Ram Man.
-Many, including myself, have suspected that Ram Man wasn't necessarily intended as a part of the MOTU line but had originally been intended for another line.
-This wouldn't have been unusual for MOTU; after its initial success, the line quickly became a dumping ground for all the leftover concepts Mattel had lying around.
-But Ram Man overcame his bizarre origins with an endearing, goofy design.
-He was made from hollow plastic, and featured exactly three points of articulation: biceps and collapsing legs.
+The earliest exception to all this equity-building was Ram-Man.
+Many have suspected that Ram-Man wasn't necessarily intended as a part of the MotU line but had originally been intended for another.
+This wouldn't have been unusual for MotU; after its initial success, the line quickly became a dumping ground for all the leftover concepts Mattel had lying around.
+But Ram-Man overcame his bizarre origins with an endearing, goofy design.
+He was made from hollow plastic, and featured exactly three points of articulation: shoulder-biceps and collapsing legs.
 The accordion-shaped legs could be pushed into the body, locking in just above the feet.
 When a button on his heel was pushed, the body popped up again - voila!
 Ramming action!

-I want more pie!
-The Four Horsemen, former McFarlane Toys sculptors and Mattel's main designers on the new MOTU line, have translated Ram Man to the new millennium in fairly - actually, very - faithful fashion.
+The Four Horsemen, Mattel's main designers on the new MotU line, have translated Ram-Man to the new millennium in fairly - actually, very - faithful fashion.
 He retains the thick, broad shape, as well as the collapsing legs.
 The basic design is the same, but it features the world-class Horsemen sculpting, meaning Rammy looks good.
 Real good.
 Unlike the original line, RM fits right in.
 The expression on his face, one of grim determination (or is that really hard concentration?) is great, even if he does look like a pissed-off John Candy.
 Everything is well done, from the thick, pulpy-looking fists to the little dents in his helmet.
 Even the straps of his Roman-style skirt look good.

-more hot upskirt shots Articulation-wise, Ram Man 2002 makes out a little better than his predecessor.
+Articulation-wise, Ram-Man 2002 makes out a little better than his predecessor.
 He features swivel joints at the neck, waist and wrists and ball-jointed shoulders.
-His legs, unfortunately, are a solid piece so as to facilitate the ramming-action (mouse over the picture above).
-It's a shame we couldn't have articulated legs this time, but the tradeoff was clearly made so Ram Man could retain the action feature.
+His legs, unfortunately, are a solid piece so as to facilitate the ramming action (mouse over the picture or that link to see it).
+It's a shame we couldn't have articulated legs this time, but the tradeoff was clearly made so Ram-Man could retain the action feature.
 For some reason that I can't even express, I like this action feature, so therefore I won't complain.

-May I 'axe' you a question?
-RM's accessories consist of a battle-axe, just like the original figure.
+RM's accessories consist of a battle-axe and... nothing else.
+Just a battle-axe, exactly like the original figure.
 He's got quite a grip on that axe.
-The axe can clip to RM's back.
+It can clip to RM's back, something the old one could not do.
 Not much else to say about it - it's an axe.

 Overall, Rammy's a great addition to a great line.
-He's just hitting stores now (mostly Wal*Mart and Toys R US) so keep an eye out (or be weak and head to eBay like I did).
+He's just hitting stores now (mostly Wal*Mart and Toys Я Us) so keep an eye out (or be weak and head to eBay like I did).

 that exchange rate's a bitch